Barbed Wire in Aphrodite’s Garden

 Sokratis and Claire (In a Restaurant)

-Fulya with her brother Mehmet (In the Van)
+Fulya and her Brother (In the Van)

 Irakles and Fulya (In a Private Cove)